konfuzio-ai/konfuzio-sdk/docs/sdk/index.md

 ### Other use cases around documents

-The following is not a product we offer but a simple example of something you can build using the Konfuzio SDK.
+The following is a simple example of something you can build using the Konfuzio SDK.

 #### Build your own PDF Form Generator